eightyfive/laravel-exodus/README.md

 What happens:

-1. All "old" migration files will be deleted (the ones in current `migrations.lock`)
+1. All "old" migration files will be deleted (the ones in current `exodus.lock`)
 2. New migration files will be generated (with newest date in filename)

 ## Syntax